Superstrong Dynamics and Directional Emission of a Giant Atom in a Structured Bath: Superstrong coupling

-When $G_n/\Delta\Omega_n \lesssim 1$, the qubit participation ratio for a given dressed mode exhibits a narrow resonance, peaking near unity when the qubit is tuned into resonance with a bare CCA mode.
+For dressed CCA modes with $G_n/\overline{\Delta\Omega_n} \lesssim 1$, the qubit participation ratio exhibits narrow peaks, approaching unity, when the qubit is tuned into resonance with a bare CCA mode.
 This behavior is characteristic of a \textit{single-mode coupling} regime, where the qubit primarily interacts with one mode at a time.
-In contrast, when $G_n/\Delta\Omega_n > 1$, the participation ratio broadens and its maximum is lowered, marking the onset of the \textit{superstrong coupling} regime, where the qubit interacts simultaneously with multiple modes.
-As $G_n/\Delta\Omega_n$ increases, the participation maxima decrease smoothly across the upper band.
+In contrast, when $G_n/\overline{\Delta\Omega_n} > 1$, the participation ratio broadens and its maximum is reduced, marking the onset of the \textit{superstrong coupling} regime, where the qubit interacts simultaneously with multiple CCA modes.
+As $G_n/\overline{\Delta\Omega_n}$ increases, the maxima of the participation ratio decrease smoothly across the upper band.
 In this regime, the dressed modes remain mostly photonic, and the strong qubit hybridization induces mode--mode interactions, renormalizing the dynamics of the system~\cite{krimer2014route,lechner2023light}.